awchiu23/CryptoTools/README.md

 - Library for accessing Kraken futures
 ---

+## CryptoReporter
+- This tool is for monitoring NAVs, positions and risks across multiple exchanges

 ## *Alerter
 - These tools are for monitoring smart basis (as well as raw basis) of various futures
 - Raw basis: premium of future vs. FTX spot